 - A greater sense of individual purpose and community responsibility

 The Cave of Adullam Transformational Training Academy is not a martial arts school, but a comprehensive physical, mental and emotional stability training system.
-So to ensure that each recruit remains focused during each training, we do not accept unannounced visits.
+So to ensure that each student remains focused during each training, we do not accept unannounced visits.
 However we allow potential students and their parents/guardians, one visit once they have attended a new student orientation.
 If you’re interested in your son joining The CATTA, please complete our online application HERE.

 No. Our purpose is to teach, train, and transform uninitiated boys into comprehensive men of the Most High.
-If I allowed our recruits to compete, I would have to shift our classes from spiritual, mental, sociological, and physical—to 100% physical.
-If that happened, I would have deviated from our mission.
-Which is to create a generation of comprehensive men who are physically conscious, mentally astute and spiritually strong enough to navigate through the pressures of this world without succumbing to their negative emotions.
+If we allowed our recruits to compete, we would have to shift the focus of our classes from spiritual, mental, sociological, and physical—to 100% physical.
+This would derail us from our mission to create a generation of comprehensive men who are physically conscious, mentally astute and spiritually strong enough to navigate through the pressures of this world without succumbing to their negative emotions.
 Although there’s a great value in training in the arts, we only use them as one of many tools to accomplish our mission.
-I do not want our recruits to be interested in accumulating championship trophies or awards—but focused only on learning how to fight the good fight, spiritually, mentally, sociologically and physically—in order to obtain the eternal reward (James 1:12).
+We do not want our recruits to be preoccupied with accumulating championship trophies or awards—but focused solely on learning how to fight the good fight, spiritually, mentally, sociologically and physically—in order to obtain the eternal reward (James 1:12).